|

 During my years as a wedding entertainer,

 would 'wing it', but get off-track.
-One got off-track to the point where she talked about her
+One got far off-track to the point where she talked

-own marriage and subesquent divorce.
+about her own marriage and subsequent divorce.
 That's right.
-She used the word 'Divorce' at a wedding
+She used the word 'Divorce' at

 It was then that I realized that a wedding